hcschuetz/polyhedron-star/README.md

 #### Closed-Form Solver

 For specific situations there are closed-form solutions.
 Consider a tetrahedron with 6 given edge lengths.
-You can proceed like this.
+You can proceed like this:
 - Select one vertex $a$ and place it somewhere.
 - Select another vertex $b$ and place it somewhere on the sphere with center
   $a$ and radius $|ab|$.
 We call this sphere $Sph(a, b)$.